Isaac Eastey: Early life

 Isaac was born in Freston, Suffolk.
 He had been a highly prosperous farmer throughout his life, which resulted in a large and upscale home with a generous owning of land and property.
-Isaac Eastey, along with his father-in-law Jacob Towne, were lifelong enemies of the Putnam family (who were later the main accusers in the witch trials).
+Isaac Eastey, along with his brother-in-law Jacob Towne, were lifelong enemies of the Putnam family (who were later the main accusers in the witch trials).
 The tension between the two powerful families originated with bitter warfare over the ownership of woodland.
 Isaac and Jacob at one point snuck onto Putnam property and chopped several of their trees down.
-This, and several other similar incidents, led to a full on, physical confrontation between a band of Putnam men and several Eastey men.
+This, and several other similar incidents, led to a full-on physical confrontation between a band of Putnam men and several Eastey men.
 However the Putnam clan outnumbered Isaac Eastey and his group, and the Putnams proclaimed a victory.
 Despite this, the feuding over land ownership between the Easteys and Putnams would last nearly a century.
 In 1655, Isaac Eastey married Mary Towne.
 The couple raised eleven children together, with only three of them surviving into adulthood: Isaac Jr. (1656–1714), Joseph (1657–1739), and Sarah (1660–1749).